the-teachingRSE-project/competencies/competencies.md

 # Introduction {#sec:introduction}

 Computers and software have played a key role in the research life-cycle for many decades.
+Traditionally, they were specialised tools used only in a small number of fields.
+Computer scientists who maintained and programmed them needed decades.
 Traditionally, they were specialised tools used in only a small number of fields.
 The Computer Scientists who maintained and programmed them needed extensive technical training over several years to gain the necessary skills and